lizardfs/documentation/source/adminguide/upgrading.rst

     * CGI server 2.5.4 is compatible with all versions of the master server (1.6.27 -- 2.5.2), so it can be upgraded at any time.
-Because of a bug in older versions of the CGI serve it has to be stopped manually before being upgraded (otherwise installation of the newer package may fail).
+Because of a bug in older versions of the CGI server it has to be stopped manually before being upgraded (otherwise installation of the newer package may fail).

     When upgrading from other releases: